pikvm/pikvm/docs/ezcoo.md

 From a high level, the ezCoo switch uses standard connections to the host machines (USB-A to USB-B and HDMI).
 The Raspberry Pi OTG connector (the one coming from the USB-C port on a Pi 4 via the custom splitter cable or device) should be connected to the USB 3 port on the ezCoo switch.
 There is an additional USB cable connected to the managed port on the switch.

-1. Connect the USB-A cable from the Raspberry Pi OTG port to ezCoo switch USB 3 port on the front or USB 1 port on the back of the switch. **Note**: If this cable is connected to the keyboard port of the ezCoo switch the mouse will not be present.
+1. Connect the USB-C cable from the Raspberry Pi OTG port to ezCoo switch USB 3 port on the front or USB 1 port on the back of the switch. **Note**: If this cable is connected to the keyboard port of the ezCoo switch the mouse will not be present.

 2. Connect the HDMI out from the ezCoo switch to the Raspberry Pi CSI-2 to HMDI input.
 Other users have reported HMDI encoder USB dongles as working.